AY2122S1-CS2103T-W08-2/tp/docs/UserGuide.md

 ### Deleting a student : `delete`

 Deletes the specified student from the student list.
+This is irreversible and should only be done if the student is no longer in the module.

 Format: `delete <index>`